Q-Compiler/UniversalQCompiler/README.md

 * Ravjot Singh Kohli wrote the first version of the code for decomposing isometries with the Column-by-Column decomposition.
 * Gabrielle Pauvert added functionality to decompose instruments

-Luca Mondada worked on the code as a semester student at the Institute for Theoretical Physics at ETH Zürich under supervision of Raban Iten.
+Emanuel Malvetti and Luca Mondada worked on the code as semester students at the Institute for Theoretical Physics at ETH Zürich under supervision of Raban Iten.

 Ravjot Singh Kohli, Ethan Redmond and Gabrielle Pauvert worked on the code while summer students in the Department of Mathematics at the University of York under supervision of Roger Colbeck.